Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘And it's very hard to see where discussing his misuse of federal education money was somehow a low blow.’

-- ‘But having him degrade you in such a way, I think, you know, here again was a low blow.’
+- ‘But having him degrade you in such a way, I think, was a low blow.’

-- ‘He then struck a low blow, musing that it would cost less to hire him to make films in Scotland than it was costing to build the new parliament.’
+- ‘The SNP supporter then struck a low blow, musing that it would cost less to hire him to make films in Scotland than it was costing to build the new parliament.’

 The definitions of ‘buddy’ and ‘bro’ in the OED have recently been revised.
 We explore their history and increase in popularity.